 Take the time to talk to the building department before you start a project they can take a very dim view of structures installed without the necessary permits.

 Please take the necessary precautions to prevent fines and other actions by your local code compliance department.
 Many people think that it is OK to just buy a shed from Home Depot and place it in your backyard, it may well be but it pays to check first.

 Most local authorities will require mobile home shed plans or least a site plan and a copy of the engineering plans for the structure.

 Do You Need Engineered Plans for your Backyard Building?

 If you’re buying your storage shed plans can usually be obtained from your supplier.
 If you are going to do your construction you will need to buy a standard set of building plans.
 These have usually been stamped by an engineer in your state.

 DIY shed plans, Do It Yourself.

-Building your own shed is within the capabilities of most homeowner with the necessary tools and some help from friends.
+Building your shed is within the capabilities of most homeowners with the necessary tools and some help from friends.
 Power tools such as framing nailers and miter saws are readily available.
 There is plenty of help online with comprehensive tutorials on YouTube to help you through the process.

-These building plans and instructions usually include a number of floor plans that should meet your specific specifications.
+These building plans and instructions usually include many floor plans that should meet your specific specifications.

 Usually these plans include some form of online help and assistance.